Darbhanga College of Engineering

 Darbhanga College of Engineering (DCE Darbhanga) is a government-owned engineering (B.Tech.) college in Bihar, India.
 It was inaugurated by the Chief Minister of Bihar, Nitish Kumar, in 2008.
-It is affiliated with the Aryabhatta Knowledge University (AKU), Patna and approved by the AICTE.
+It is affiliated with the Bihar Engineering University (BEU), Patna and approved by the AICTE.
 The college is administered by Department of Science and Technology, Bihar.

 History

 It was previously known as Jagannath Mishra Institute of Technology (JMIT).
 In 2008 it reopened with a new name, Darbhanga College of Engineering, under Lalit Narayan Mithila University (LNMU).
-In 2011, it became a member of the AKU Family.
+In 2011, it became a member of the AKU Family till 15 March 2023.
+From 15 March 2023 it became a member of BEU Family.
 The owners of this property were Late Sri Jyoti Prasad Singh Ji, landlord of HariharPur Estate who constructed it in 1935. after the great earthquake of Bihar in 1934, this was constructed by M/s Bhambhri & Co.
 Ahmedabad and is an earthquake-proof construction.
 It changed hands in 1982 due to the continuous security threat issues for then JMIT.

-The college offers courses in computer science and engineering, mechanical engineering, electrical and electronics engineering, and civil engineering.
+The college offers courses in computer science and engineering, Mechanical engineering, electrical and electronics engineering, and civil engineering.
 It includes 12 seats for "Lateral Entry" for all trades, especially for diploma holder students.